-- Administration more difficult - → Some things might have to be duplicated - → Something will always not work everywhere - Requires more expertise in total - → Experts on several OS required - → Result often: Everything "working" but nothing "perfect" - System interoperability more difficult to obtain - Overview on licenses/versions difficult - Detailed planning needed: Where can be installed what? - General commercial support difficult to obtain - → Individual support: "Problem is in the other system" - Lower performance because of friction - → Conversions, standard protocols vs. private optimized ones, ...
+- More and more difficult administration

+- → Some things might have to be duplicated

+- → Something will always not work everywhere

+- Requires more expertise in total

+- → Experts on several OS required

+- Result often: Everything "working" but nothing "perfect"

+- System interoperability partly difficult to obtain

+- Overview on licenses/versions difficult

+- → Compliance can be a real problem....

+- Detailed planning needed: Where can I install what?

+- General commercial support difficult to obtain

+- Individual support: "Problem is in the other system"

+- Lower performance because of friction

+→ Conversions, standard protocols vs. private optimized ones, ...